ironbar/schneider_zero_deforestation/docs/modeling/01_Iteration_1.md

 ## 1.3 Results

 I have run 6 experiments for each option to be able to estimate the mean f1 score and the uncertainty.
+All results are validation scores.
+I'm using 20% of the training data for validation, always with the same seed.

 ### 1.3.1 Does contrast increase improve the results?